-Interconnected road users are known collectively as an intelligent transport system (ITS).
-For such a system to work, it is first necessary to define data exchange standards.
+Interconnected transport users are known collectively as an intelligent transport system (ITS).
+For such a system to work, data exchange standards first need to be defined.
 Back in 2003, a group of European research institutions, car manufacturers and suppliers joined the CAR 2 CAR Communication Consortium (C2C-CC) to collaborate on these standards (C2C-CC 2018).

 Their collaboration is governed by the frequencies allocated by the European Union.
-The frequency range between 5.875 GHz and 5.905 GHz has already been released for Car2X communication (Kriegeskotte 2017).
+The frequency range of 5.875-5.905 GHz has already been released for Car2X communication (Kriegeskotte 2017).
 It uses the short-range communication standard based on IEEE 802.11p, which allows data to be sent from one car to another or to infrastructures (Junker 2016, p.
 27) at speeds of 200 km/h and distances of up to 1,000 meters.